davidgsd/AllScan/README.md

 A common fix for many issues is simply to reboot your node.
 You might be surprised how many issues end up being resolved with nothing more than a reboot.

 Be sure to check out the [Ham Radio Crusader YouTube channel AllScan videos](https://www.youtube.com/@HamRadioCrusader/search?query=AllScan) for more details and a walkthrough of how to install, set up and use AllScan on ASL3, HamVOIP, or DVSwitch.

+If you have other issues with your node that are not related to the AllScan web app itself be sure to review the ASL config file settings listed in my How-To Guides at [AllScan.info](https://allscan.info/).
+Be sure to verify you have made ALL the settings shown in the appropriate guide for your node type (radio-less / HT / mobile radio).

 If you are still unable to get things working after trying the above, **email me** at the contact info below and provide as much detail as possible on the issue you see along with the following info:
 1. All messages shown when you run the install/update script.